Bitsy Mott

+Career

 Born in Arcadia, Florida, Mott played mostly shortstop, with stints at second base and third base.
-He made his debut in 1939 with the Americus Pioneers, a Brooklyn Dodgers minor league affiliate team.
+He made his professional debut in 1939 with the Americus Pioneers, a Brooklyn Dodgers minor league affiliate team.

 After playing for several minors teams, he joined the 1945 Phillies at the age of 27.

 Mott batted .221 in 90 games for the Phillies, including eight doubles and two stolen bases, scoring 21 runs while driving in 22 more.
 He then returned to the minors for the remainder of his active career, retiring in 1957.

+Later life

 He later became personal security manager to Elvis Presley from 1955 to 1973, spending about 11 months of each year on the road with Presley and his manager Colonel Parker, who also was his brother-in-law.
-He also appeared in four of Presley's films, and was one of the selected few who actually attended Presley's funeral in 1977.
+His duties included arranging travel between cities, screening Presley's phone calls and handling other personal problems that might arise on the road.
+He also appeared in four of Presley's films, and was one of the select few who actually attended Presley's funeral in 1977.

 Mott died in 2001 in Brandon, Florida, at the age of 82.